jshholland/inv.alid.pw/posts/shined-shone.md

 ![GloWbE search for shined](/img/shined.png){ width=100% }
 ![GloWbE search for shone](/img/shone.png){ width=100% }

-And there we have it: "shone" is proportionally much more common in British (and Commonwealth) English than it is in American.
+And there we have it: 'shone' is proportionally much more common in British (and Commonwealth) English than it is in American.
 Now you should go read that [SbaCL][Separated by a Common Language] post because it's written by someone who actually studies this stuff for a